UniBreakfast/web-dev-knowledge-graph/requirements/graphus.md

 ### `getLinksById(id1, ?id2)`

-This method (function) should return an array of links to/from the node with the given `id1` or an empty array if no links with that specific node are found.
+This function (method) should return an array of links to/from the node with the given `id1` or an empty array if no links with that specific node are found.
 Should expect `id1` to be a positive integer.
 Expected shape of result is:

 ```
 [ 0 or more elements like the one below